astropy/astropy/docs/io/fits/usage/table.rst

 .. note::

-    Users familiar with older versions of PyFITS or Astropy will wonder what happened to :func:`~astropy.io.fits.new_table`.
-It is still there, but is deprecated.  :meth:`BinTableHDU.from_columns` and its companion for ASCII tables :meth:`TableHDU.from_columns` are the same as
+    Users familiar with older versions of PyFITS or Astropy will wonder what happened to ``astropy.io.fits.new_table``. :meth:`BinTableHDU.from_columns`
-    :func:`~astropy.io.fits.new_table` in the arguments they accept and their behavior.
+    and its companion for ASCII tables :meth:`TableHDU.from_columns` are the same in the arguments they accept and their behavior.
 They just make it more explicit what type of table HDU they create.

 A look of the newly created HDU's header will show that relevant keywords are properly populated::